Juan Carlos Onganía

 Juan Carlos Onganía Carballo ([ˈxwaŋ ˈkaɾlos oŋɡaˈni.a]; 17 March 1914 – 8 June 1995) was President of Argentina from 29 June 1966 to 8 June 1970.
-He rose to power as dictator after toppling the president Arturo Illia in a coup d'état self-named Revolución Argentina.
+He rose to power as dictator after toppling the president Arturo Illia in a coup d'état self-named "Argentine Revolution".

-Onganía wanted to install in Argentina a paternalistic dictatorship modeled on the Spanish Francisco Franco.
+Onganía wanted to install in Argentina a paternalistic dictatorship modeled on Francoist Spain.
 While preceding military coups in Argentina were aimed at establishing temporary, transitional juntas, the Revolución Argentina headed by Onganía aimed at establishing a new political and social order, opposed both to liberal democracy and to communism, which gave to the Armed Forces of Argentina a leading role in the political and economic operation of the country.
 Onganía implemented a rigid censorship that reached the press and all cultural manifestations such as cinema, theater and even poetry.

 When the Armed Forces replaced the radical president in government with General Juan Carlos Onganía, they interrupted an attempt to set up the republic and led the country to the violence of the 1970s and subsequent decline.

+Family

+Juan Carlos Onganía Carballo was born on 17 March 1914 in Marcos Paz, in the province of Buenos Aires to Carlos Luis Onganía and Sara Rosa Carballo Sosa.
+Onganía is of Italian ancestry (Lecco and Como).
+His mother was of distant Portuguese ancestry.